OSGeo/OSGeoLive-doc/overview/osgearth_overview.rst

 Things you can see:

-* GeoTIFF imagery and DEM files (plus lots of other formats)
+* GeoTIFF imagery and Digital Elevation Model (DEM) files (plus lots of other formats)
 * Vector data like ESRI shapefiles
 * OGC-compliant web mapping data (like WMS_)
 * GIS layers published with MapServer_ or `ESRI ArcGIS Server`_